bzuraik/Detecting-Phishing-URLs/README.md

 ## Building a Classification Model:

-### In the second week, I built a robust classification system to identify phishing URLs.
-We used a binary classifier to detect malicious or phishing URLs and plotted the ROC curve to illustrate the diagnostic ability of this binary classifier.
-We validated the accuracy of the data using the K-Fold cross-validation technique.
+### Next, I built a robust classification system to identify phishing URLs.
+I used a binary classifier to detect malicious or phishing URLs and plotted the ROC curve to illustrate the diagnostic ability of this binary classifier.
+I validated the accuracy of the data using the K-Fold cross-validation technique.
 The final output was a model that gave maximum accuracy on the validation dataset with selected attributes.

 ```python
 #model build for different binary classification and show confusion matrix